What is Spacecraft Propulsion System: Advantages and Disadvantages

 - Complexity: Involves more intricate equipment, making the system complex.

-Advantages and Disadvantages of Nuclear Spacecraft Propulsion System
+Advantages of Nuclear Spacecraft Propulsion System

 - High Specific Impulse (Isp): Offers a significantly higher specific impulse, ranging from 2 to 10 times that of chemical systems.